JoeBuildsStuff/text-editor/docs/api-reference.md

 ## Authentication

 All API endpoints require authentication except for Better Auth routes.
-Include the session cookie in requests (handled automatically by browsers) or provide an `Authorization` header.
+Include the session cookie in requests (handled automatically by browsers) or provide an `Authorization` header

 ### Session Validation